 U.S. Dollar Denominated Securities of Non-U.S. Companies.
-Each Fund may invest without limit in U.S. dollar-denominated securities of non-U.S. companies but may invest only up to 15% of its total assets in non-dollar-denominated securities of non-U.S. companies.
+Each Fund may invest without limit in U.S. dollar-denominated securities of non-U.S. companies, but except for the International Fund, each Fund may invest only up to 15% of its total assets in non-dollar-denominated securities of non-U.S. companies.